jackmitt/NBA/README.md

 There is so much to mess with that I likely would forget what has been promising and what hasn't.

 The goal is to find the best performing models for predicting the probability of winning in one of the following markets:
-* Moneyline - team a winning vs team b
+* Moneyline - team A winning vs team B
-* Spread - a number of points is given for how much team a must beat team b by
+* Spread - a number of points is given for how much team A must beat team B by
 * Total - a number for the sum of points scored in a game is given - will it be higher or lower

 Sports data is tricky - performance data naturally exists as a lagged series.
 For example: Points scored 1,2,3,4...,n games ago.